-The Members Long Island Power Authority:
+The Board of Trustees Long Island Power Authority:

-We have examined Long Island Power Authority's (LIPA) compliance with the requirements of Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the fiscal year ended December 31, 2020.
-LIPA's management is responsible for LIPA's compliance with the specified requirements.
+We have examined Long Island Power Authority's (LIPA) compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the fiscal year ended December 31, 2022.
+Management of LIPA is responsible for LIPA's compliance with the specified requirements.
 Our responsibility is to express an opinion on LIPA's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and in accordance with standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and in accordance with the standards applicable to attestation engagements contained in the Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether LIPA complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether the Authority complied with the specified requirements.
+An examination involves performing procedures to obtain evidence about whether LIPA complied with the specified requirements.
 The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
-Our examination does not provide a legal determination on LIPA's compliance with specified requirements.